 Radar’s principal pivot is the container view and host view.
 In the container view, each image with running containers is depicted as a node in the graph.
-In the host view, each systemd service, or app, is depicted as a node in the graph.
+In the host view, each host machine is depicted as a node in the graph.
 Clicking on a node pops up an overlay that shows vulnerability, compliance, and runtime issues.

 Radar refreshes its view every 24 hours.
 The Refresh button has a red marker when new data is available to be displayed.
 In order to get full visibility into your environment, Defender should be installed on every host in your environment.

 Radar segments your environment by cluster.
 The main view lists all clusters in your environment.
+You can view information about each cluster such as its cloud provider, number of namespaces, and number of hosts in the cluster.
 Clicking a card open the image pivot, which shows you all the namespaces and containers in the cluster.

 Defenders report which resources belong to which cluster.
 For managed clusters, Prisma Cloud automatically retrieves the name from the cloud provider.
 As a fallback, Prisma Cloud can retrieve the name from your kubeconfig file.
 Finally, you can manually specify the cluster name.

-The cluster pivot is currently supported for Kubernetes and OpenShift clusters only.
+The cluster pivot is currently supported for Kubernetes, OpenShift, and ECS clusters only.
 All other running containers in your environment are collected in the Non-Cluster Containers view.

 Radar lays out nodes on the canvas to promote easy analysis of your containerized apps.
 Interconnected nodes are laid out so network traffic flows from left to right.
 Traffic sources are weighted to the left, while destinations are weighted to the right.
 Single, unconnected nodes are arranged in rows at the bottom of the canvas.